jistjoalal/resource-share/README.md

 - refactor

 ### Ideas
-- modal for displaying messages like "thx for signup", "must be logged in", etc.
+- <s>alert for displaying messages like "thx for signup", "must be logged in", etc.</s>
 - users can "subscribe" to standards, recieving email/notification when new resource submitted?
 - comments page for each resource?
   - shortid + react-router for resource id's